 Tell me a little bit about your business!

 Through becoming parents, we have really been shown what is important.
 Life is not always picture perfect.
 And that is actually what makes it so great.
 We strive to make our work reflect the way that you felt on your wedding day, or in any time of your life that you are documenting.
 Whether it is pretty, chaotic, or frustrating, we really want to capture that and make you able to relive it when those photos are brought out.
 If we are being honest, your photographs are not for you.
 They are for your children and grandchildren, and we think it is important that they remember you for who you really are/were, not just how pretty and perfect you looked in a picture.
-That will be our primary goal moving forward.
-Honesty.
 We want to focus on truth, not perfection.

 Our style of work is a mixture of emotion and drama.
 We both have art backgrounds and try to be as creative as we can be with the time we are given.
-We really like to play with shadows and light, and we enjoy a bohemian, outdoor, wooded ceremony or elopement as much as a Strip District engagement session or old warehouse wedding.
-Sometimes, it is hard to market to those vastly different styles, but we believe that we can bring a lot to the table for many types of weddings.
-Just come ready to laugh and tell embarrassing stories about each other and have fun, and we will all have a great time.
+We really like to play with shadows and light.
+Just come ready to laugh, tell embarrassing stories about each other, have fun, and we will all have a great time.

 What is your ideal client like?

-Our ideal client is one that puts value in the fact that photography is something important, and that their everyday lives (lifestyle family sessions, personal portraits, wedding, etc) are not to be stylized.
+The more real, the better.
+Our ideal client is one that puts value in the fact that photography is something important, and that their everyday lives are not to be stylized.
 They are beautiful the way that they already are.
 We think so.
-They would value our creativity and put their trust in us so that we can make something new and perfect for them.